(GDPR Compliant v1.5) Last updated 2020-12-10.

 Connected may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

 This policy is effective from 4th September 2017, last changed on 4th September 2017 and supersedes our previous privacy policy dated 1st February 2012 (updated on 24th October 2013).
-As of 1st January 2021, there will be a new policy that covers our exit from the transition phase.
-These are marked in italics where relevant and come into force on midnight on January 1st 2021.
+As of 1st January 2021, this new policy that covers our exit from the transition phase.
+These are marked in italics where relevant and came into force on midnight on January 1st 2021.

-The legal basis for privacy in connection with our services is provided by the EU General Data Protection (GDPR) regulation and the upcoming ePrivacy regulation. from January 1st 2021, this will change to The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019
+The legal basis for privacy in connection with our services is provided by the EU General Data Protection (GDPR) regulation and the upcoming ePrivacy regulation. from January 1st 2021, this changed to The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019

 This privacy policy will be updated from time to time to reflect the changes in our service and product offering or in applicable laws.